tenowg/MongoOptions/README.md

     [Range(1, 100)]
     public int MaxRetries { get; set; } = 5;
 }

+// this is currently optional, but if you want to use DataAnnotations for validation, it is required
+// Source generation will fill in the rest of this class, you don't need to add anything else [OptionsValidator] public partial FeatureSettingsValidator : IValidateOption<FeatureSettings>
+{}
 ```

-MongoOption Attribute is requires for Source Generation, you don't need to assign a custom Database name or CollectionName.
+MongoOption Attribute is required for Source Generation, you don't need to assign a custom Database name or CollectionName.

 Source Generation has been added [MongoOptions.Generator](https://github.com/tenowg/MongoOptions.Generator).
 It is keyed to the attribute [MongoOptions]
 So if you want to make your life even easier, just tag you POCOs with [MongoOption] and add .RegisterDiscoveredOptions()